goszpeti/conan_explorer/README.md

 * conan >= 1.24.0

 > **Warning** **Deprecation of Python 3.6**
-> From version 2.0.0 Python 3.6 will not be supported anymore, because it's end-of-life has been reached.
+> From version 2.0.0 Python 3.6 will not be supported anymore, because end-of-life support has been reached.

 ## Toolchain